 People who purchased the PS5 discussed the revolutionary Dualsense controller.
 Words such as haptic feedback and adaptive triggers have entered the vocabulary as a result of PlayStation’s innovation, setting the bar for competitors in the gaming industry and making sensory immersion in gaming a must.
 PlayStation clearly provided a solution to their customers dislike towards the previous controller, listening and adapting to customer feedback.

-The Dyson Supersonic revolutionised hair dryers, involving a mechanism which minimises heat damage by measuring the air temperature 40 times a second.
+The Dyson Supersonic revolutionized hair dryers, involving a mechanism that minimizes heat damage by measuring the air temperature 40 times a second.
 Customers who purchased the Supersonic discuss how quiet and lightweight the product is, reflecting two of the Supersonic’s unique selling points.
 Based on reviews, it’s almost hard to imagine how Dyson could improve this product, which had already set the bar so high.

 But low and behold, in 2018 Dyson released their iconic Airwrap, cementing their position as leaders in product innovation.